roshnaeem/Game-of-Death/README.md

  Map elements can also have objects and Strings as their key.
  It was easy to search objects in the map as it has its builtin methods like map.has() and map.get().

- ##Aproximate Distribution of Time Spent
+ ## Approximate Distribution of Time Spent

 The maximum time I spent on movement function and its testing.
-Belowis the approximation of time i spent on different parts.
+Below is the approximation of time i spent on different parts.

 * Classes: 2 hours
 * Methods: Half a day
 * Testing: 3 hours
 * Documentation/Commenting : 1/2 hour
 * Readme File: 1 Hour

+## Solution Design

+### Class: Habitat

+Consists of method generateHumans() and createOffices().
+As the names show, generateHumans() and createOffices() are to create Human Objects (their Homes) and to create Offices for worker humans, respectively.

+### Class: Offices
+It is used to create Office Objects.

+### Class Human
+A human is an object of this class and for every human checkInfection() method is called to check if a human has been infected by spread of COVID19 or not.

+### Class Worker
+It extends Human class and is for worker elements.
+It consists of method of movement for worker Humans that help them to reach their destination.
+A worker human moves towards its office and when he reaches office, it starts moving towards home.